prismatic-io/prism-mcp/README.md

 Command-line arguments:

 - First argument: **Required.** Working directory path that determines where Prism CLI commands are run from.
 Most coding agents (like Cursor and Claude Code) will interpret `.` as the current workspace directory.
 If your coding agent does not support this, you can specify an absolute path of your code-native integration or custom component project instead.
+- Remaining arguments:
-- Remaining arguments: **Optional.** Toolsets to enable (`integration`, `component`).
+  - **Optional.** Toolsets to enable (`integration`, `component`).
 If no toolsets are specified, all tools are registered by default.
 Being selective about toolsets may improve performance.
 For example, to enable only integration-related tools:
+  - **Optional.** `--force-npx`: Force the use of npx fallback instead of searching for installed prism CLI.
+Useful for testing or when prism CLI lookup fails.

   ```json
   {